JuliaGtk/Gtk4.jl/GI/README.md

 This builds on https://github.com/bfredl/GI.jl

-It is under active development and is currently not ready to be used for anything outside of Gtk4.jl.
 The goal is to output code that simplifies the creation of Julia packages that wrap GObject-based libraries.
+It outputs constants (including enums and flags types), struct definitions, and function definitions that wrap `ccall`'s of GObject based libraries.
+In function definitions, it uses [annotations](https://gi.readthedocs.io/en/latest/annotations/giannotations.html) to determine whether return values should be freed, whether pointer arguments can be optionally NULL, whether list outputs are NULL-terminated, which argument corresponds to the length of array inputs, which arguments are outputs and which are inputs, and more.
+The primary advantage over writing `ccall`'s (as is done in Gtk.jl) is that it can rapidly cover an entire library, saving a lot of tedious work.
+As new functionality is added to libraries, you just have to run GI.jl again and new code is generated.
+Disadvantages include: the current implementation only extracts GI information on Linux, leading to potential bugs on other platforms, and annotations are inaccurate in some libraries.

-This package currently only works on Linux because it uses gobject_introspection_jll, which is currently only available for Linux.
+This package is currently unregistered, and it only works on Linux because it uses gobject_introspection_jll, which is currently only available for Linux.
 However, most generated code works on other platforms.

 ## Status

 Most of libgirepository is wrapped.
-Information like lists of structs, methods, and functions can be extracted, as well as argument types, struct fields, etc.
+This allows information like lists of structs, methods, and functions to be extracted, as well as argument types, struct fields, etc.
-GObject introspection includes annotations that indicate whether return values should be freed, whether pointer arguments can be optionally NULL, whether list outputs are NULL-terminated, which argument corresponds to the length of array inputs, etc.
+Using this information, GI.jl produces Julia code.

 Parts that are still very rough:

-* Anything to do with callbacks and signals
+* Anything to do with callbacks and signals - there is probably a smart way to use the information from introspection for these, but it hasn't been a priority yet.

 ## Generated code